 4. Similarly, the officers and employees who extensively use Odia Language in Official Noting, Government have decided to prescribe suitable measures in the relevant rules to award incentives.”

-Pending removal of these lacunae through the Rules to come, as promised by Mr. Arukh, we had welcomed this dicision of the Cabinet on two specific grounds: (1) It dropped the concept of punishing the departments,meaning the people, for offences of the employees advanced by the Resolution dated 26.12.2017; (2) It obliterated the mischief of subjecting the Act to mercy of mandarins by empowering the departments to fix the standard of Oriya to be used and the area where to be used and (3) It superseded the wrongful resolution of 26.12.2017.
+Pending removal of these lacunae through the Rules to come, as promised by Mr. Arukh, we had welcomed this decision of the Cabinet on two specific grounds: (1) It dropped the concept of punishing the departments, meaning the people, for offences of the employees advanced by the Resolution dated 26.12.2017; (2) It obliterated the mischief of subjecting the Act to mercy of mandarins by empowering the departments to fix the standard of Oriya to be used and the area where to be used and (3) It it confirmed that the wrongful resolution of 26.12.2017 was no more alive.

 In view of the March 14 resolution to amend the Act “immediately”, the Bill should have been introduced on the first occasion of official business on March 26, 2018.
-But delay for a month was deliberately done to find out how to kill the March 14 resolution.
+But delay for a month was deliberately done to kill the March 14 resolution.

 Objects and Reasons arbitrarily changed

-As a result, the Amendment Bill, introduced as noted supra, has most notoriously changed this Cabinet decision on “objects and reasons” in order to protect the erring employees and officers.
+This fraud executed so safely, the Amendment Bill, introduced as noted supra, has most mischievously changed this Cabinet decision on “objects and reasons” in order to protect the erring employees and officers.

 “Statement of Objects and Reasons” is the foundation on which an Act stands.
 It defines the Legislative Intention and makes the Act work accordingly.

 In formulating the “Objects and Reasons” for amendment of the Act, the Cabinet of March 14, had clearly laid down that “officers and employees who don’t obey the directions” to “use Odia Language in all official nothings” shall be punished with penalties.